 Having Medicare Part B (Medical Insurance) alone doesn’t count as minimum essential coverage.
 Having Medigap insurance or a Part D drug plan doesn’t affect whether or not you owe a fee for not having insurance under the Affordable Care Act (ObamaCare), as they both require you already have Medicare Part A.

 TIP: You can still owe the fee if you are over 65 and don’t have minimum essential coverage, or if you have a dependent who doesn’t have minimum essential coverage.
 Learn more about the individual shared responsibility payment rules.

 Medicare and the Health Insurance Marketplace

-Medicare isn’t part of ObamaCare’s Health Insurance Marketplace, no one has to replace their Medicare coverage with Marketplace based health insurance.
-No matter how you get Medicare, whether through Original Medicare or a Medicare Advantage Plan, you’ll still have the same benefits and security you have now.
+Medicare isn’t part of the ACA’s (ObamaCare’s) Health Insurance Marketplace; no one has to replace their Medicare coverage with Marketplace-based health insurance.
+No matter how you get Medicare, through Original Medicare or a Medicare Advantage Plan, you’ll still have the same benefits and security you have now.
 You won’t have to make any changes.

 Can I get a Marketplace Plan in Addition to Medicare?

 No. It’s against the law for someone who knows that you have Medicare to sell you a Marketplace plan.
 This is true even if you have only Part A or only Part B.